 Note: Due to the multiple "Simon" references on this page, Simon Luttrell (highlighted in green) refers to the same individual.

-The following assertion that Robert Luttrell was the brother of Col. Simon & Col. Henry Luttrell has been shown to be incorrect.
+The following assertions that Robert Luttrell was the brother of Col. Simon & Col. Henry Luttrell have been shown to be incorrect.

 From "Encyclopedia of Virginia Biography", Vol. IV, ed.
 Tyler, publ 1915

 "Simon Luttrell, son of Thomas and Eleanor (Preston) Luttrell, was made a gentleman of the bed chamber ot Charles the Second.
 He married Janice, daughter of the fifth Viscount Gormanston, a cousin, and had sons: Simon, Henry, Robert.
 The last named was the founder of the American family.
 Simon (2) and Henry were both prominent in the war between James the Second and the Prince of Orange, Simon at that time being governor of the city of Dublin".

 "The American branch of the famous Luttrell family traces its descent from Robert Luttrell, of the Irish line, who married his cousin Anne, daughter of Viscount Gormanston, and came to America in the early part of the eighteenth century, and settled in Prince William county, Virginia.
 He had a large family including three sons: Simon, Thomas, Richard.
 Simon's descendants live in Kentucky. . . .
 Thomas died while in search of health in Jamaica, where his cousin, Henry Lawes Luttrell, had acquired lands from his mother.
 Richard, son of Robert Luttrell,lived in Fauquier county, Virginia, near Prince William county.
 He married a Miss Churchill and had a son Richard."

 (Richard Luttrell, who died in 1766 in Fauquier Co., VA, married Mary, daughter of Michael Dermont.)